Office of the Registrar

 Welcome to the Office of the Registrar!
 Here, students can easily access the most up-to-date information on class scheduling and registration, securely access their academic records, request enrollment verifications and official transcripts and much more.

 Students are assigned a specific registration day and time based on their class standing and classification at the time of registration.
-Click here to view the registration time table.
+View the registration time table to determine your registration date/time.
 Students may register anytime on or after their registration start date; early registration is encouraged.

 Prior to the registration period, students are highly encouraged to meet with their faculty advisor or academic advisor to review program requirements and obtain assistance in selecting classes.
 Students registering for a capstone (e.g., senior project/practicum), general practicum, or directed reading and research class are required to obtain special approval from the instructor and submit the necessary registration forms to the Office of the Registrar.

 The schedule of classes is available approximately 1-2 weeks prior to the beginning of each registration period.
 Students are advised to review the schedule of classes prior to the first day of registration for any changes that may have been made.